ilkutkutlar/terminal-scroll-area/README.md

 scroll.scroll_up
 ```

-- Scroll area exposes some values you may find useful:
+- Scroll area lets you access some values you may find useful:

 ```rb
 # The starting coordinates of the window which is displayed.